 You’ve likely seen photographs of people pressed together in crowded trains and subways in Japan.
 If you are planning a trip to this unique country, do not be intimidated.

 Public transportation in Japan seldom reaches the pitch displayed in some viral videos.
 With a little prior planning, you can avoid the crowds all together.
 Consider the following information and travel tips to make your Japanese vacation one to remember.

+Looking for travel tips for avoiding the crowds?
 Apply these simple tips to keep yourself informed and to avoid any annoying travel delays.